jiinjeong/CSVolunteer/README.md

     * The image tag must be used with the source attribute, abbreviated `src`.
 The value of this attribute is the location of the image.
       * It tells the computer where to find the image that we want.
       * Note: We use the source attribute instead of the hyper-reference attribute because we a drawing information from an external resource and embedding it in the webpage, not leading the user or computer away from the webpage to a external resource.
-    * The location of the image can:
+    * The location of the image can be:
         * a filepath to the image.
           * For example: `<img src="images/my-image.jpg">`
-        * the image address of an image from the internet.
+        * the image address of an image from the Internet.
           * To get the image address, right click on an image from the Internet, and select "Copy image address".
           * For example: `<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/CSS3_logo_and_wordmark.svg/1200px-CSS3_logo_and_wordmark.svg.png">`
   * Size of an image